doraniccole/reading-notes/README.md

 - Persist in the face of setbacks
 - Find lessons, gain inspiration, and celebrate the success of others

+## Code 102 - Intro to Software Development
 ## Table of Contents
 - [Learning Markdown](learning_markdown.md)
 - [Coders Computer](Coders_Computer.md)